recraftrelic/fe-interview-desc/README.md

 ]
 ```

-The next task it to build a search input in react and let user search through the list returned from the function
+The task it to build a search input in react and let user search through the list.